 Aside from its ecological importance, this 70 square miles lake is stunningly beautiful.

-The Mono Lake Tufa State Reserve and Mono Basin National Forest Scenic Area surrounding the lake are also natural wonderlands where the entire family can go boating, swimming, hiking, and biking.
+The Mono Lake Tufa State Reserve and Mono Basin National Forest Scenic Area surrounding the lake are natural wonderlands where the entire family can go boating, swimming, hiking, and biking.

 Mono Lake History

 Formed over one million years ago, the lake is one of North America’s oldest lakes.
 Since it was created, the lake has supported a unique ecosystem, including algae, brine shrimp, and millions of migratory and nesting birds.

 The first humans to contact Mono Lake were from the Native American tribe of Northern Paiutes called the Kutzadika’a, who foraged the lake for alkali fly larvae.
 However, it wasn’t until the Los Angeles Department of Water and Power diverted the lake’s tributary streams in 1941 that humans negatively affected Mono Lake.

 By 1990, the lake had lost half of its volume, dropped 45 feet in depth, and doubled in salinity due to the water diversion.
 Since 1978, however, the Mono Lake Committee has fought to save the lake.
 As a result of the committee’s efforts, the lake’s water level has risen to 6,383.56 feet – just a few feet to go until it is at a healthy level again.

 Saving the lake from extinction not only saves an entire ecosystem, but also preserves one of California’s most dazzling destinations.
 People come from all over the world to capture Mono Lake on film.
 Its uniquely stunning beauty and easy accessibility make it a perfect destination for professional and amateur photographers alike.